nan-academy/js-training/readme.md

 ![where-to-code](https://github.com/wildcodeschoolparis/js-training/blob/master/img/where-to-code.png)

-### Testing
+## Testing
-Once you edit
+Once you have coded your masterpiece, you can start to test your solutions.

-You may use our test tool to check all files
+You may either use our test tool to check all files
 ```sh
 # run the test runner
 ./tester